suzuki-shunsuke/buildflow/README.md

   tasks:
   # The task name.
 The value is parsed by text/template.
   - name: foo
+    # a tengo script which represents task's input.
+    # The variable "result" should be defined.
+    input: |
+      result := {
+        foo: "foo"
+      }
     # Either `command` or `read_file` is required.
     command:
       # <shell> <shell_options>... <command> is run